The Big Feast Text Version

 52 Games That Teach The Bible

-How to Lead a Child to Christ
+How To Lead a Child To Christ

-Lord Teach Me To Pray For Kids (Kay Arthur)
+Lord Teach Me To Pray For Kids

 Making Children Mind Without Losing Yours